pygame/pygame/docs/reST/ref/mouse.rst

    bitmap using the given bitmask arrays.
 The size is a sequence containing the cursor width and height.
 Hotspot is a sequence containing the cursor hotspot position. xormasks is a sequence of bytes containing the cursor xor data masks.
-Lastly is andmasks, a sequence of bytes containting the cursor bitmask data.
+Lastly is andmasks, a sequence of bytes containing the cursor bitmask data.

    Width must be a multiple of 8, and the mask arrays must be the correct size